To further your career as a copywriter, it can help to find your niche. If you’ve always been...

 Let’s begin at the beginning: not with any book focused on the art of persuasion or selling, but instead on writing itself.
 Of course, at the heart of any great copywriter’s skillset is the ability to write, and “The Elements of Style” by William Strunk Jr. is a must-have book for anyone who plies a trade with the written word – or, frankly, anyone with a website which utilises web copy.

 Originally written almost 100 years ago, this book is still incredibly relevant today, detailing as it does the specific rules surrounding the use of language when writing.

-If your grammar needs a little sprucing up, this book is an absolute essential.
-In fact, even if you aren’t a copywriter and simply want to improve your grasp of English grammar and how best to use the language, this book should have a place on your bookshelf.
+If grammar isn't your strong point, this book is essential.
+Even if you aren’t a copywriter and simply want to improve your grammar, this book should be on your bookshelf.

 2. “Ogilvy on Advertising” by David Ogilvy